dompile/cli/README.md

 ## 🧪 Testing

-dompile has comprehensive test coverage:
+unify has comprehensive test coverage:

 - **Security tests**: Path traversal and validation
 - **CLI tests**: All commands and options